themarcusaurelius/vizion.ai/curl-guide.md

 ## Sorting and Aggregating Results

 #### Source Filtering
-You may have noticed that the results of your queries contain a "\_source" object, which contains the data put into that document at creation/update.
-When searching, you can specify a set of fields for this object to include by passing in a "\_source" clause with an array of the desired fields.
+You may have noticed that the results of your queries contain a '\_source' object, which contains the data put into that document at creation/update.
+When searching, you can specify a set of fields for this object to include by passing in a '\_source' clause with an array of the desired fields.
 Here is a query that will return just the first and last names of all students with a grade above 90.
 ````
 curl -XGET "< ES URL >/studnets/_search" -H 'Content-Type: application/json' -d
 '{